yodrew/darkroomretreat/manuscript/faq.md

 - _Where can I go to retreat?_

-If you can, I recommend making darkness happen first in your own home for sleeping, then for short retreats (up to 8 days).
+If you can, I recommend making darkness happen first in your own home for sleeping, then for a 4-day retreat, maybe 8.
 Once you've learned the ropes, make another darkroom in the countryside or go to a public darkroom for a medium retreat (3-8 weeks).
 There are 50 of them worldwide and counting.
 Most are spiritual and therapeutic centers.
-I think most will support hygienic retreats if you insist and know what you are doing.
-A private cabin is needed for a long retreat (3-12 months).
+I think most will support hygienic retreats if you ask and know what you are doing.

 - _Do you eat in a retreat?_